Thor-tech-of-metal/repo-it-notes/my-notes/azure/how-to-see-logs-Dash-board.md

 ### Subscription

-My user has many subscription.
+My user has many subscriptions.
 All searches are liked to the subscriptions visibility.
 Every time that we look for a resource (Azure Obejct such us insight, resource group, AKS cluster etc  )
 We need to have selected all subscriptions.     [ See enclosed image.](./Checl-all-subcriptions-for-my-user.png) .